timbertson/chored/README.md

 Since it's built on [`deno`][deno], remote dependencies are simply typescript `imports`, and they're fetched only on first use - if you don't run a module, its dependencies don't need to be downloaded.

 In almost all cases, you should lock a dependency to a concrete version - a release tag or commit, rather than a branch name.
-To help with this, the builtin `bump` action respects a branch (or wildcard tag) placed in the URL anchor.
+To help with this, the builtin `deps bump` action respects a branch (or wildcard tag) placed in the URL anchor.

 So you can write: